Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-Your B2B organization is primarily focused on finding customers and generating green.
-Understandable.
+Your B2B organization is primarily focused on finding customers and generating revenue.
+That’s the case for most companies.
 But if you lack B2B brand awareness, demand for your services is not reaching its potential.

-So what should a B2B company invest in when looking to grow?
-Brand awareness or lead generation?
+So which marketing strategy should a B2B company invest in when looking to grow -- increasing brand awareness or lead generation?

 B2B Brand Awareness Vs. Lead Generation

-While B2B brand awareness and lead generation are technically different things, they impact each other directly.
+While brand awareness and lead generation are technically different things, they impact each other directly.

-Other businesses fall victim to the opposite problem: They possess an intuitive website and valuable knowledge, but they neglect their brand.
-It’s hard to sell to people if they don’t know you exist in the first place.
+Other businesses fall victim to the opposite problem: They possess an intuitive website and valuable knowledge, but they neglect building brand awareness.
+It’s hard to sell to people if they don’t know you exist.

 You can’t have one without the other and expect success.